jackrobertscott/css-brewery/readme.md

 ### Return Value

-The `createHsla` function returns an `HslaObject` containing several methods to manipulate the color.
+The `createHsla` function returns an `HslaObject` with the following methods:

 ### `HslaObject` Methods